-March 18th was my 1 year anniversary of blogging, and boy have I learned so much this year, and even though I probably have 10 times as much left to learn, I still wanted to share a few things I’ve picked up on in this first year.
+March 18, 2012 was my 1 year anniversary of blogging, and boy have I learned so much this year!
+And even though I probably have 10 times as much left to learn, I still wanted to share a few things I’ve picked up after blogging for one year.

 1. Linking to linking parties is a great way to get your blog noticed.
 Check out lots of blogs to find out who people are linking to, and come up with a list of ones that suit your style of blog.
 Commenting on things you like on others’ blogs is also a nice way of getting traffic to your blog.

 2. “No reply blogger” is a common peeve, and a lot of people don’t even realize that is what they are.
 When someone comments on my blog, the comment comes to my email where it is very convenient to reply to.
 But if I hit “reply” and someone comes up a “no reply blogger,” it’s a bit more work to go to my blog to reply.